Documentation

 The overview page is shown below.

-In the above picture, for the test code ratio specifically, which might not be obvious at a glance, the displayed percentage is calculated as the ratio of “test code lines” to “production code lines”.
+In the above picture, the test code ratio might not be obvious at a glance, the displayed percentage is calculated as the ratio of “test code lines” to “production code lines”.
 As an example, if there are 120 lines of test code and 100 lines of production code, the test code ratio would be:

 (Number of test code lines / Number of production code lines)100 = (120/100)100 = 120%.